 Set collections of objects in different places in the room.
 The objects should be various colors and sizes, in some regular way.
-Square tiles or pattern blocks are a perfect example, since they come in different colors, but match otherwise.
+Square tiles, connecting cubes, or Upscale Pattern Blocks are a perfect example, since they come in different colors, but match otherwise.